-These courses will be taken concurrently with approximately 225 hours of "Partnership" field experience (Practicum III in the Elementary Classroom).
+These courses will be taken concurrently with approximately 225 hours of Practicum III or "Partnership" field experience.
 If necessary, one semester of courses may be taken between the Partnership semester and Student Teaching.
 Only one course may be taken during partnership that is not a regular part of the program if schedules allow.
 This additional course must be approved by the Director of Education and be the last course needed to proceed to student teaching.